Haeslin History, Family Crest & Coats of Arms

 Another 43 words (3 lines of text) are included under the topic Early Haeslin Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Haeslin family to the New World and Oceana
+Migration of the Haeslin family

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Haeslins to arrive in North America, and among them were: Johann Friedrich Hase, who arrived in Philadelphia in 1738.
 Maria Heslin settled in New York State in 1846.